amsify42/codeigniter-model-extension/README.md

 The main purpose of these files is to make queries to database tables easier and create pagination with simple calls.

-For extending model classes you need put two files
+For extending model classes you need to put two files

  1. **MY_Model.php**
  2. **Pagination.php**